Shruti-Shete/Tic-Tac-Toe/README.md

 The scoring logic highlights winning combinations and increments player scores accordingly.<br />
 The code provides a user-friendly way to play and track scores in a Tic Tac Toe game.

+**Libraries used**

+*Tkinter:*

+Tkinter is the standard GUI (Graphical User Interface) toolkit for Python.<br />
+It provides modules and classes to create a variety of GUI elements, such as windows, buttons, labels, and entry fields.

+*tkinter.messagebox:*

+This module is part of the Tkinter library and provides a simple way to display message boxes in a Tkinter application.<br />
+In this code, tkinter.messagebox is used to display message boxes for certain events, such as winning the game.

 **GUI Setup:**

 The code utilizes Tkinter to create a graphical user interface (GUI) for the Tic Tac Toe game.<br />